Blog

 • Unable to be booked turn-key

 For the average person, accessing a recording studio was not possible.
-Even for a professional musician like Jason, the traditional model limited his creative ability by limiting access to studio time.
+Even for a professional musician like Jason, the traditional model limited his creativity and access to studio time.

-Coworking recording studios aim to make recording audio accessible for the everyday creator.
-They do this by:
+Coworking recording studios aim to make recording audio accessible for the everyday creator by:

 • Creating affordable membership plans for their members with minimal commitment required